-How Leo the Lion lost his tail | EarthSky.org
+EarthSky | Coma Berenices: How Leo the Lion lost his tail

-See how – on old star charts like the one above – the tail of the constellation Leo the Lion curves around?
+On old star charts like the one below, the tail of the constellation Leo the Lion has a curve.
 There’s a star there, Beta Leonis or Denebola, whose name means tail.
 Yet – on the dome of the sky – the Lion’s Tail used to extend out straight behind Leo, and the constellation of the Lion encompassed a much-larger area of the sky.
-The Greek-Egyptian astronomer Ptolemy and others considered a modern-day constellation – which we call Coma Berenices, site of an actual star cluster visible in a dark sky – as the tuft at the end of Leo’s tail.
-Coma Berenices was considered a part of Leo until only a few hundred years ago, when it was first listed as a separate constellation.
+The Greek-Egyptian astronomer Ptolemy and others considered a modern-day constellation – which we call Coma Berenices – as the tuft at the end of Leo’s tail.
+It was only a few hundred years ago that Coma Berenices became a separate constellation.

-You need a dark sky to appreciate the constellation Coma Berenices.
-If you have one, you’ll find that the star cluster in its midst – designated Melotte 111 but usually called simply the Coma Star Cluster – is very beautiful.

 The official constellation is relatively new, but the lore behind the constellation is old.
 The story goes that an ancient Egyptian queen, Berenice, feared for her husband’s life as he went into battle.
 She prayed to Aphrodite, promising to cut off her long, luxurious curls if the king returned safely.
 He did, and Berenice kept her promise and cut off her hair, placing it as a sacrifice on Aphrodite’s altar.